Traveling Fellowships | Application Process

 When do I hear back and how do I get the money?

-Once your application is complete, your request will reviewed by the Board and you will receive a response as swiftly as possible – by early December for IAP requests and by end April for Summer requests.
-If you are the recipient of an award, please contact the Fund Administrator after your travel, to turn in the Reimbursements form and your receipts.
+Once your application is complete, your request will be reviewed by the Board and you will receive a response as swiftly as possible.
+If you are the recipient of an award, please contact the Fund Administrator after your travel if you have any questions concerning reimbursement.